Nevada vs. New Mexico State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Nevada and its opponents have scored at least 63 points -- this matchup's over/under -- only once this season.
+- Nevada has combined with its opponents to put up more than 63 points just one time this year.

-- New Mexico State and its opponents have combined to score more than 63 points in two games this season.
+- New Mexico State's games have gone over 63 points in two opportunities this season.

-- The two teams combine to score 54.5 points per game, 8.5 less than the over/under in this contest.
+- Saturday's over/under is 8.5 points higher than the combined 54.5 PPG average of the two teams.

 - These two squads combine to surrender 58.2 points per game, 4.8 fewer than this contest's over/under.

-- Wolf Pack games have an average total of 54.8 points this season, 8.2 fewer than Saturday's over/under.
+- The Wolf Pack and their opponents score an average of 54.8 points per game, 8.2 fewer than Saturday's total.

 - In 2021, games involving the Aggies have averaged a total of 55.2 points, 7.8 fewer than this game's set over/under.